barbagroup/snake-repro/story2.md

 Open-source research software can often be poorly documented and unsupported, and on occasion it can even be an unreadable mess.
 But in this case, we are in luck.
-IBAMR is a solid piece of software, well documented, and you can even get swift response from the authors via the topical online forum.
+IBAMR is a solid piece of software, the code is documented, and you can even get swift response from the authors via the topical online forum.
-Still, we ran against an obscure trick of the trade that changed our results completely.
+The developers don't provide a user's manual, but they have plenty of examples within the code repository.
+Still, mastering other researchers' code is challenging and we hit a couple of snags that complicated the journey.

 The numerical approach in IBAMR belongs to the same family as that used in our published work on wakes of flying snakes: an immersed boundary method.
 The essence of the approach is that the fluid is represented by a structured mesh, while the immersed body is represented by its own, separate mesh that moves with the body.